Scott Settelmyer, Managing Director

 David Shoch, Director, Forestry and Technical Services

 David advises TerraCarbon’s clients on technical issues related to the design, development, and implementation of forest carbon offset projects.
 He has more than 15 years experience in forest inventory and biometry, and has worked on forest carbon projects throughout North America, Latin America, Africa and Eastern Europe.
 He has also contributed authorship on seminal publications of the Verified Carbon Standard, GOFC-GOLD and IPCC.
 Prior to joining TerraCarbon, David worked for The Nature Conservancy and Winrock International.
 David holds a Master of Forestry degree from the Duke University Nicholas School of the Environment and a BA in Biology from the University of Richmond.
-He has been a member of the Society of American Foresters since 1997.
+He is a Certified Forester by the Society of American Foresters.

 James Eaton, Senior Manager, Forestry and Technical Services

 Jamie works with TerraCarbon’s clients to assess project feasibility, design project accounting, and monitor project results.
 He is an expert in forest and soil carbon measurement and monitoring, and has supported projects and research across the globe, including Poland, Ireland, Mexico, Ecuador, and throughout North America.
 He has extensive experience in the use of Geographic Information Systems (GIS).
 Prior to joining TerraCarbon, Jamie was a science policy analyst for the Terrestrial Carbon Group, where he was involved in researching and advising on the technical aspects of carbon accounting on REDD and other AFOLU project types.
 Jamie is a former Fulbright scholar and holds a MS in Environmental Science from the University of Virginia and a BA in Biology from Saint Louis University.

 Rebecca Dickson, Senior Manager, Remote Sensing and Spatial Modeling